I work with Williams Sound, where I work on everything from the company website to embedded dashboards for hardware products.

 Add a scoreboard to your HTML5 game.

-A project to learn more about physics and raycasting.
+A project to learn more about collision detection and raycasting.

 Ludum Dare 31 & 32